My first impressions of THORchain and the RUNE crypto token were that those names sounded kind of gimmicky.

 Once they see the bitcoin transaction they send this information to THORChain.

 This is called a witness transaction and it just tells THORChain “Hello compadre, I have seen a bitcoin come into the vault”.

 Effectively THORChain is a blockchain that is recording what is happening to the wallets it owns on different chains.

 THORChain acknowledges the observation but keeps the status of the transaction as “Pending” until at least 2/3 of Node Operators report that they see the transaction.

 Once a super-majority of nodes agree, THORChain updates the status of the transaction as “Finalised”.

 So just to recap:

-- The nodes operators observe and report that this is so.
+- The node operators observe and report that this is so.

 - And THORChain updates itself saying “ok everyone we have a new bitcoin in our vault”

 Now it’s time for THORChain to give the user their ETH.